oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

 ***Skip this step if any of the following are true:***

-- You are at an Oracle Sponsored event, and your **Instructor provided you with an Account*** - your Replication Policy is already set.
+- You are at an Oracle Sponsored event, and your **Instructor provided you with an Account**.
+These accounts already have the Policy set.

-- You signed up for your **personal Trial Account**, and you completed the **Trail Account Student Guide**, during which you already set your replication policy.
+- You signed up for your **personal Trial Account**, and you completed the **Trial Account Student Guide**, during which you already set your replication policy.

-Since none of the above are true, you will need to follow these steps to set your Storage Replication Policy:
+***If none of the above are true***, you will need to follow these steps to set your Storage Replication Policy:

 - Click on the **Storage** Cloud Service

     ![](images/100/Picture-01.png)